Easter Dinner Meal Plan!

 5. CLEAN THE FRIDGE

-You’re going to need all the fridge space for your Thanksgiving feast!
+You’re going to need all the fridge space for your Easter feast!
 Now is a perfect time to clean out your fridge (it needed to be done anyway, right?)!

 6. COOKING COUNTDOWN